[This flyover was updated on August 28, 2019.]

 Observations: Great Rock Golf Club (7/8/2010)

-Great Rock plays only 5,900 yards from the middle tees, but the key to a satisfactory score is course knowledge and experience.
+The Rock plays only 5,900 yards from the middle tees, but the key to a satisfactory score is course knowledge and experience.
 It is full of angles and subtleties, many of which can be adequately logged in golf memory only through repeated play.

 LAYOUT:

-Great Rock rises and falls like a roller coaster, slowly ascending through the woods toward an elevated first green, not to return again until the final descent of the 18th, which, in keeping with the amusement park theme, slightly resembles one of those double-dipper carnival slides.
+The Rock rises and falls like a roller coaster, slowly ascending through the woods toward an elevated first green, not to return again until the final descent of the 18th, which, in keeping with the amusement park theme, slightly resembles one of those double-dipper carnival slides.
 The opening par-5 -- a member of Golfing Magazine's Dream Golf Club -- can be reached in two, but its green, sloping down from the center, can easily steal a stroke.
 Following are two par-4s with contrasting styles.
 The 430-yard second is long and straight with a series of irregular bunkers threatening drives to the left side.
 The 319-yard third is the first of several left doglegs that require an uphill approach.
 A right-to-left draw will get you into early birdie position.

 Even shorter than #3 is the 300-yard sixth, where a triangular bunker in front protects the green from potential eagle putts.
 Use driver at your own risk -- there is an extremely limited view of the fairway from the tee, and only the luckiest players will be able to retrieve mishits sent left.
 Deep misses are out of play.
 If the cup is in the front, the second shot becomes very tricky, as the green is tilted away from the bunker.
 A perfect blast off the tee must be followed by an extremely delicate and equally impressive pitch over the trap if the ball is to settle close to a front pin.

 The lone par-5 on the course between #1 and #18 is the 498-yard seventh.
 Its tight fairway rolls up and down, side to side, and narrows as it heads toward the green.
 Large sand traps guard the left side of the green, just as they do the fairway on #8, a 376-yard par-4 with another elevated green.
-The front nine ends with a par-3 that tees off from one of Great Rock's highest and most scenic points, and plays downhill to one of the course's flatter surfaces.
+The front nine ends with a par-3 that tees off from one of The Rock's highest and most scenic points, and plays downhill to one of the course's flatter surfaces.

-Both Newsday and Golfing Magazine recognize #10 at Great Rock as one of Long Island's finest holes.
+Both Newsday and Golfing Magazine recognize #10 at The Rock as one of Long Island's finest holes.
 The 444-yard par-4 plays straight uphill, with trees hugging the fairway on both sides.
 Even the strongest drives will be left with a lengthy approach up the slope to a hidden green.
 (A centerline bunker ahead of the green was filled in several seasons ago to speed up play.)
-The namesake "great rock" observes your final efforts on the signature hole and overlooks the tee on #11, a 351-yard par-4 that sports one of the course's most severely sloped putting surfaces.
+The namesake rock observes your final efforts on the signature hole and overlooks the tee on #11, a 351-yard par-4 that sports one of the course's most severely sloped putting surfaces.
 Even after a late-2012 renovation designed to keep more shots on the green, balls will still sprint hard from the left side to the right, in some cases into the fringe.
 Do all you can to stay below the pin.

 A redesign of the green on the par-3 12th during the 2010-11 offseason created a wider variety of pin-placement options for course staff.
 On the old green, short-iron tee shots on this 123-yarder and even close-range putts were at the mercy of the heavily pitched right-to-left and back-to-front surface.
 Now, with the left and front edges raised, well-executed shots can hold the green, with birdie and par opportunities as the reward.
 The green still demands a careful route to the cup, however, as the subtle slopes are difficult to read and maintain the 12th's reputation as a short hole with plenty of bite.